WesternGamer/CreativeModeEnhancements/README.md

 ## Server Information

 - This plugin is required serverside for some features the plugin to work in multiplayer.
 (Coming Soon)
+- Features of the plugin that could be potentially used for cheating in multiplayer has been disabled when on a server while not a admin.